-Strong authentication supports tools such as Secure Sockets Layer (SSL) to verify the identities of users who log in to the database.
+Strong authentication supports tools such as Transport Layer Security (TLS) to verify the identities of users who log in to the database.

 19.1 What Is Strong Authentication?